 THE

-crater of Lake Bullen Merri was formed millions of years ago
+crater of Lake Bullen Merri was formed millions of years

-salmonoid fishing with maybe a future bass fishery in the making?
+fantastic salmonoid fishing with maybe a future bass

-Lake Bullen Merri has a caravan park overlooking the massive
+Lake Bullen Merri has a caravan park overlooking the

-crater at the northern end, 2 great boat ramps and bbq and picnic
+massive crater at the northern end, 2 great boat ramps

-facilities.
-Bank fishing is accessible almost the entire circumference
+and bbq and picnic facilities.
+Bank fishing is accessible

-of the lake and water in excess of 20 meters can easily be cast
+in excess of 20 meters can easily be cast to.

 Northern